OfficalOffical/OfficalOffical/README.md

 # Hi there, I'm Sefa! 👋

 Welcome to my GitHub profile!
-I'm a student based in Turkey, passionate about technology, learning, and building cool things.
+I'm a Polito student based in Italy, passionate about technology, learning, and building cool things.

 - 🎓 **Student:** Always exploring new technologies and expanding my knowledge.
 - 💻 **Coding Enthusiast:** I enjoy experimenting with different programming languages and frameworks.